-- Telephone calls and/or letters to make parents aware of school's concern about their child's attendance. - Invitation to meetings to discuss concerns with our attendance lead and/or head teacher. - Use parenting contracts to identify barriers to regular attendance, ways to overcome these and agree targets for improvement. - Use incentive and reward schemes for individual pupils, if appropriate. - Use of the Early Help Assessment (EHA) process and/or referral to other agencies and services. - Request support from the local authority Pupil Attendance Support Team. - For unauthorised absences, request legal interventions by the local authority, such as prosecution or other attendance-related court orders.
+• Telephone calls and/or letters to make parents aware of school's concern about their child's attendance.

+- When there is uncertainty about the reason for absence, school may ask parents to provide appropriate evidence and/or undertake home visits to ascertain where a child is and to ensure they are safe. - Invitation to meetings to discuss concerns with the head teacher - Attendance contracts to identify barriers to regular attendance, ways to overcome these and agree targets for improvement. - Incentive and reward schemes for individual pupils, if appropriate. - The Early Help Assessment (EHA) process and/or referral to other agencies and services, including School Nurses and Primary Mental Health Workers, if appropriate. - For unauthorised absences, request legal interventions by the local authority, such as penalty notices, prosecution or other attendance-related court orders.

-At any stage, we may seek advice from our School Attendance Consultant.
+At any stage, we may seek advice from the local authority School Attendance Support Team.